-Nearly all of the $10.5 million in upgrades to the Mason Building will be on the inside of the structure, where worn-out systems, thread-bare furniture, and outdated educational technology have been a hindrance to our mission.
+Nearly all of the $12.5 million in upgrades to the Mason Building are on the inside of the structure, where worn-out systems, thread-bare furniture, and outdated educational technology had been a hindrance to our mission.
 The core of the building - concrete and steel - has predictably withstood the test of time.

 Phase I of the project began in the spring of 2012, with asbestos abatement.
 We emptied the classrooms and moved the 230 Mason Building faculty, staff, and students to other areas across campus.

 The spring is also when we kicked off a campaign to pay for these much-needed upgrades.
-Together with the State of Georgia, the Institute committed to raising $6.5 million; the remaining $4 million must be raised from a massive philanthropic outreach to alumni, friends, and corporate partners of CEE.
+Together with the State of Georgia, the Institute committed to raising $8.5 million; the remaining $4 million will be raised from a massive philanthropic outreach to alumni, friends, and corporate partners of CEE.